-I tried harder upon recovery.
-The morning of our first teacher training session, I helped Marguerite, the coordinator, move surplus boxes out of our classroom.
-Unable to see around my last stack, I bumped into someone when I approached the door.
+I’d blown it when I first met him, but in my defense, I’d had other things on my mind.
+Like survival.
+Acclimating to this strange new place I lived.
+Absorbing impressions that had flashed by too fast since our arrival: the complexity of French; the rickety dorm beds; the communal bathroom with its stand-up toilets and the sour, bitter smell of a zoo on a hot afternoon; the names of my African and American trainers.The morning of our first teacher training session, I’d still felt rattled and disoriented.
+But I’d tried to be helpful, moving surplus boxes out of our classroom for Meg, the training coordinator and education volunteer leader.
+Unable to see around an oversized stack, I bumped into someone when I approached the door.
 The boxes tumbled to the floor as both of us recoiled with murmurs of annoyance.
-When we straightened, we met at the same height of five-foot eight.
-I hadn’t seen this man before—I would have remembered.
-The other Africans were vibrant, well-dressed and confident, but still friendly and accessible.
-This man seemed as polished and unapproachable as a movie star in his starched button-down shirt and tailored trousers.
+When we straightened, we met at the same height of five-foot-eight.
+I hadn’t seen this guy before.
+I would have remembered.
+The other African trainers were vibrant, well-dressed and confident, but still friendly and accessible.
+This stranger seemed as polished and unapproachable as a movie star in his starched button-down shirt and tailored trousers.
 His skin was the color of melted Hershey’s chocolate.
 Startling green eyes punctuated his regal, fine-boned face.

 “You’re tall.”
 He spoke the words with disdain, easily pronouncing the “r” that plagued the other African French speakers on the compound.

 I was accustomed to exceptionally attractive people, having shared a home with one for many years.
 I’d learned not to feed their egos.
-Furthermore, this man had knocked down my boxes but now frowned at me as though it had been all my fault.
+Furthermore, this guy had knocked down my boxes but frowned at me as though it had been all my fault.

 “No,” I matched his tone, “it’s just that you’re short.”

 So this was theChristophe, the government minister’s son.
 I’d just insulted one of the most important Gabonese in the Peace Corps community.
 I wanted to cry.
-Instead, I slunk outside to the dirt courtyard and hovered out of view behind the plane trees until class started.
+Instead, I grabbed half the boxes, deposited them where they belonged, and made a beeline to the courtyard, framed by a cluster of low, whitewashed buildings, where I hovered out of view until our session started.

-“You see your ‘entertainment method’ working right now,” he said, tapping his pencil on the critique form for emphasis, “but you had twelve students, all of whom wanted to be here.
-At your post, you will have anywhere between forty and eighty students in a room the same size.
+“You see your ‘entertainment method’ working here,” he said, tapping his pencil on the critique form for emphasis, “but you had twelve students, all of whom wanted to be here.
+At your post, you will have anywhere between thirty and eighty students in a room the same size.
 Once the novelty of having a pretty American teacher wears off, they will grow bored, undisciplined.”

 The determined set of his face left no room for further discussion.
-But that had never stopped me before.
+But that wasn’t going to stop me.
 I raised my hand timidly.

 His face remained composed, but he took a long time to breathe in and out before replying.
 “The teacher’s job is to teach.
 That is the role for which I am training you.
 Please endeavor to focus on that.”

 He didn’t smile back.
 “I hope you do.”

 Lambaréné was one of Gabon’s main cities, a large inland island that bisected the Ogooué River.
 The smell of waterlogged foliage battled with the diesel fumes of rumbling trucks and overripe odors from the market, a noisy place choked with people, dust, chickens and produce.
 Robert led us through the crowds to his favorite bar, the backyard of a bright blue house on the periphery of the action.
 We found seats under the protection of a giant coconut palm, at a picnic table.Inside the house, pots clanged in dinner preparation.
 Outside, hens clucked, children giggled and shouted.
 A goat snuffled through nearby weeds.
 This was my favorite time of the day in Gabon.
 As the afternoon light grew soft, the golden rays mingled with wood smoke that curled up from neighborhood cooking fires.
 The air smelled sweet and comforting.

 A woman sailed past, basket on her head, baby on her back and toddler clutching her hand.
 She turned without losing balance of her load and shooed away a group of loitering kids.
 They scattered, only to regroup around the bar, staring at us.
 One boy, older than the rest, took a few steps closer.
 He wore torn gym shorts and a grayish tee shirt displaying a fading, improbableLos Angeles Yankeeslogo.
 “Bonsoir,”he said.

 “Bonsoir,”the three of us replied.

 The boy stayed.
 “If you please,”he began in halting English.
 “The hair on madame.Is this the true hair?”
 He pointed to my hair, which I’d freed from its ponytail.
-Robert and Carmen swiveled around to study it as well, as if seeing it for the first time.
+Robert and Carmen swiveled around to scrutinize it too.

 He took a step closer, followed by the other children, who reached out to touch it.
-African hair, Malaria Rich had informed me the previous week, didn’t grow well.
-My long hair, he warned, would draw constant attention.
+African hair, a stateside trainer had informed me, didn’t grow much at all.
+My long hair would draw attention.
 The kids oohed and aahed before skittering away.
-The boy with the Los Angeles Yankees shirt flashed us a thumbs up before joining the others.
+The boy with the Los Angeles Yankeesshirt flashed us a thumbs-up before joining the others.

 I stared at him.
 “What was it like?”